Bambo-Rambo/RNG-Guides/DexNavRNG.md

 Ever wanted to find a perfect 6IV shiny in the wild that has its hidden ability and an egg move it could not learn otherwise?

 Follow this guide for **RNG abusing** DexNav mechanics and enjoy the full potential of this amazing ORAS exclusive feature!
-A Pokemon flawless in every aspect (shininess/stats/ability/egg move/gender/level) is an absolutely realistic target even without the use of emulator.
+A flawless Pokemon (shininess/stats/ability/egg move/gender/level) is an absolutely realistic target even without emulator usage.

 If you want to catch easy and fast shinies without caring too much about stats and other traits, then [Normal Wild RNG guide](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md) may suit you better.
-In any case, it's the base for TinyMT RNG which I highly recommend becoming well familiar with, before attempting DexNav.
+In any case though, I still recommend reading it before attempting DexNav, since it is the base for TinyMT RNG.

-This guide will provide you with some useful tips to save time and effort but don't expect to succeed in a few minutes without prior experience.
+This guide will provide you with some useful tips to save time and effort but don't expect to succeed in just a few minutes without prior experience.

-You will be able to rng for all species that appear in the wild including DexNav exclusives but not fishing Pokemon.
+Note that, apart from fishing and Rock Smash exclusives, any other species that appears in the grass/water is available with this method.

 ### Tools needed
 * [Tiny Finder](https://github.com/Bambo-Rambo/TinyFinder) (The most up to date build - The main tool for this RNG)